franzos/germanwindows.com.my/README.md

 This is the code-base of the Q-Windows website.

+**CAUTION:** Any changes to the codebase are compiled and uploaded automatically.
+That means, they will go live on the website within max.
+10 minutes.

 ## Requirements

 To work on the Q-Windows website, you should fulfill the following requirements: